veden/Rampant/README.md

 0.14.10 factorio version fixed more pathing issues
 0.14.4 factorio version fixed some issues with unit groups commands

-There will be a slight pause the first time this is started up due to indexing all the chunks that have been generated.
+There will be a pause the first time and on every upgrade that Rampant loads.
+This is due to indexing all the chunks that have been generated.

 MP should be working
 If experiencing desyncs, after an update, please do the following: